At a Glance

 ✨Tip Number 1

 Research the company and its products thoroughly.
-Understanding what we do at StudySmarter and how our field engineers contribute to our success will help you stand out during any discussions or interviews.
+Understanding what we do at StudySmarter and how our field engineers contribute to our success will help you stand out during any discussions.

 ✨Tip Number 2

 Network with current or former employees in similar roles.
-They can provide valuable insights into the day-to-day responsibilities and expectations, which can help you tailor your approach when applying.
+They can provide valuable insights into the day-to-day responsibilities and expectations, which can help you tailor your approach when you apply.

 ✨Tip Number 3